Laparoscopic Surgery: Purpose, Procedure, and Benefits

 With the help of a laparoscope, the doctor can observe the necessary area for detecting:

-After the diagnosis, the surgeon can perform interventions for treating your conditions.
+After the diagnosis, the surgeon can perform interventions for treating your condition.

 Laparoscopy is primarily is a diagnostic process, although it can be used for performing treatment surgeries as well.
 During the procedure, the surgeon makes use of a thin device with a camera and light attached to it.
 The device, or laparoscope, is used for visualizing the disease or damage to the concerned organs.